svg/svgo/README.md

         },
       },
     },
-    // Enable builtin plugin that is not included in preset 'moreBuiltinPlugin',
+    // Enable builtin plugin not included in preset 'moreBuiltinPlugin',
-    // Enable and configure builtin plugin
+    // Enable and configure builtin plugin not included in preset {
-    {
       name: 'manyBuiltInPlugin',
       params: {